scottgallant/docs.balsamiq.com/content/mybalsamiq/tos.md

 3.  any dealings you may have with such third parties are at your own risk; and
 4. Balsamiq shall not be liable or responsible for any materials or services offered by third parties.

-Balsamiq does not control or endorse the materials found in any services and specifically disclaims any liability with regard to the site, services and any actions resulting from your use of the myBalsamiq service and Balsamiq Materialsand participation in any services.
+Balsamiq does not control or endorse the materials found in any services and specifically disclaims any liability with regard to the site, services and any actions resulting from your use of the myBalsamiq service and Balsamiq Materials and participation in any services.
 Managers, hosts, site owners, project members and other third parties are not authorized Balsamiq spokespersons, and their views do not necessarily reflect those of Balsamiq.
 To the maximum extent permitted by law, Balsamiq will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
 Balsamiq also disclaims all liability with respect to the misuse, loss, modification or unavailability of any user materials.

-The use of myBalsamiq service, Balsamiq Materialsor the downloading or other use of any materials is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
+The use of myBalsamiq service, Balsamiq Materials or the downloading or other use of any materials is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
 Balsamiq assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
 No advice or information, whether oral or written, obtained by you from Balsamiq or via the site, services or materials shall create any warranty not expressly stated in the terms of use.
 Balsamiq will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.

 Some states or jurisdictions do not allow the exclusion of implied warranties or limitations on how long an implied warranty may last, so the above limitations may not apply to you.
 To the extent permissible, any implied warranties are limited to ninety (90) days.